Awash in social media, how are police learning to inform the public better after shootings?

 At nearly 7 p.m., police in Allen said an officer had “neutralized the threat.”
 That meant he was dead.
 But the often-used term can be confusing to the public, says Julie Parker, a former broadcast journalist and law enforcement public information officer who now advises government agencies on how to respond to critical incidents.

-“Normal people who don’t work in law enforcement don’t know what the words neutralized means,” Parker says.
+“Normal people who don’t work in law enforcement don’t know what the word neutralized means,” Parker says.

 Adding to the situation, the initial news conferences were brief and infrequent.
 One lasted less than two minutes, and police took no questions.